KastnerRG/Read_the_docs/docs/pl-ps_interrupt.rst

 3.1) Move files to PYNQ
 #######################

 Connect to your PYNQ board and create a new folder.
-Copy fact_intrpt.tcl and fact_intrpt.bit to this folder.
+Copy fact_intrpt.hwh and fact_intrpt.bit to this folder like we have done in previous labs.
 Create a new Jupyter notebook and complete it as following to interact with your design:

 .. code-block :: python3